drduh/macOS-Security-and-Privacy-Guide/README.md

 This can be done by running your own Tor relay or private bridge which will serve as your obfuscating guard node.
 Set one up and share it with your friends!

-For extra security, use VirtualBox or VMware to run a virtual GNU/Linux or BSD machine to do your private browsing on.
+For extra security, use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or VMware to run a virtualized [GNU/Linux](http://www.brianlinkletter.com/installing-debian-linux-in-a-virtualbox-virtual-machine/) or [BSD](http://www.openbsd.org/faq/faq4.html) machine to do your private browsing on.

 For more on browser privacy, see <https://www.browserleaks.com/> and <https://panopticlick.eff.org/>.